lsst-ts/ts_tma/docs/developer/ats_deployment_guide.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 This is a simulator for the extensions of the deployable platforms, this simulator manages the digital inputs that tell the Safety system the status of the extensions of the deployable platforms.
-The source code and more documentation about configuration can be found in https://gitlab.tekniker.es/aut/projects/3151-LSST/hil/dpextensionssimulator
+The source code and more documentation about configuration can be found in `dpextensionssimulator(gitlab) <https://gitlab.tekniker.es/aut/projects/3151-LSST/hil/dpextensionssimulator>`_.

 Follow next steps to deploy this software: